JoepVanlier/Hackey-Trackey/README.md

 ### Is this repository reapack compatible?
 Yes.
 Just add: https://raw.githubusercontent.com/joepvanlier/Hackey-Trackey/master/index.xml

+### Options
+Hackey-Trackey has a few options to allow for some customization in workflow.
+Pressing F11 opens the options dialog, where themes and keymappings can be chosen.
+Additionally, the following options can be checked or unchecked.

+#### Auto Resize
+Auto resize determines whether Hackey Trackey should resize whenever a new pattern is selected.
+The resizing in this case refers to the height of Hackey Trackey.

+#### Follow Selection
+When this is enabled, Hackey Trackey will always load the pattern currently selected in the sequencer.
+Note that this means that you cannot open multiple Hackey Trackey's anymore to look at different patterns simultaneously.

+#### Info Sticks to Bottom
+This makes the info at the bottom of the pattern remain fixed at the bottom, even when the pattern is shorter than the window.
+Alternatively, it will be at the end of the pattern.

+#### Adjust Column Count to Window
+This will automatically add columns to be visible whenever Hackey Trackey is resized.

+#### Always Enable Recording
+This will make Hackey Trackey always enable recording when opened.
+Note however that this changes the recording status of your project and is therefore disabled by default.

+#### CRT mode
+Enable cheesy CRT effect.
+Works best with Hacker theme.

 ## Special keys
 These are just the default key bindings when you download the script.
 They are optimized for a QWERTY layout.
 If you wish to change the shortcuts, edit the keys table.
 If you wish